Bravothe/EVzonePaySDK/README.md

 2. **Set Up in Your View**:

    Create an instance of `EVzonePayManager` with your payment details, add a button to initiate the payment flow, and embed `EVzonePayView` to display the payment UI.
-The SDK will handle the payment flow accordingly as long as you have passed the required variables accordingly.
+The SDK will handle the payment flow accordingly as long as you have passed the required variables correctly.

    ```swift
    import SwiftUI